 - Docent procedures for signing-up for Gallery Duty, trading scheduled slots, and confirming touring assignments

 - Museum policies, procedures, programs, and services as they relate to docents and visitors

-- Health and safety protocols, as directed by Museum staff, including emergency response, public health measures, etc.
+- Health & Safety protocols, as directed by Museum staff – including emergency response, public health measures, etc.

 Docents-in-training will also spend time outside of class on assignments: researching information, attending museum and docent events and preparing for in-class presentations.
 We estimate students will spend approximately 10-15 hours each month outside of class in preparation and activities.

 - Use the docent library

 - Attend a docent general meeting